-- Photo Scavenger Hunt Handout - Camera or smart phone
+- Photo Scavenger Hunt Handout - · Camera or smart phone

 - Look at the items on the Photo Scavenger Handout - Take a photo of the person, object or place that best answers each item.
 All items should be found in or around your home.
-(For example, for "my favorite room in my home", you could take a photo of your kitchen or your bedroom.) - If you don't have a way to take a photo with a phone or camera, you can write or draw your answers on the handout.
+If you are using a digital camera, try different angles or getting closer/farther away from the object or person. - If you don't have a way to take a photo with a phone or camera, you can write or draw your answers on the handout.

-- If youth do not have access to a camera or smart phone, they can to write or draw their responses on the handout or on a separate piece of paper. - If you are using digital or virtual programming, have your youth share 1 or 2 photos they most want you to know about them on the available platform.
+- If youth do not have access to a camera or smart phone, they may choose to write their responses on the handout or draw them on a separate piece of paper. - If you are using digital or virtual programming, have your youth share 1 or 2 photos they most want you to know about them on the available platform.

-- Challenge a family member or friend to also complete the activity, and then share your photos. - As places and communities near you open, take pictures of other places, people and objects that are important to you.
+- Learn more about how to take a great photo and the rule of thirds: https://digital-photography-school.com/rule-of-thirds/ - Challenge a family member or friend to also complete the activity, and then share your photos. - As places and communities near you open, take pictures of other places, people and objects that are important to you.

-- What makes you special and unique? - Were there any items that were hard to find? - Do you think any of your items would surprise your family or friends? - What would you most want others to know about you?
+- What did you learn about yourself? - Do you think any of your items would surprise your family or friends? - What would you most want others to know about you? - How have your answers to the prompts changed as you've grown up?

-Photo Scavenger Hunt
+Photo Scavenger Hunt Handout